 Be aware that there may be two FAFSA/WASFA applications open at the same time.
 The following shows which application to complete based on the quarter you will attend.

-About one week after submitting your financial aid application, log into your Financial Aid Portal to view your financial aid status and to review documents that are required.
+About one week after submitting your financial aid application, log into ctclink to view your financial aid status and to review documents that are required.
 You will also receive an email to notify you when documents are required.

 Items listed under "Information We Need From You" must be submitted before your financial aid will be determined.
 Use the link in the portal to access required forms.